St Mary Out Liberty: History

-Community area
+Community

 The community is bordered by East Williamston, Saundersfoot, Tenby and St Florence.
-Part of the community is in the town of Tenby itself.
+Part of Saundersfoot and Tenby lie within the community.
+The elected Community Council meets bi-monthly at New Hedges Village Hall, which has its own committee and independent charitable status.

 St Mary's Church

 The church, after which the community is named, dates at least to the 13th century and is the parish church of Tenby.
-The present building is Grade I listed.
+The present building is a Grade I listed building.